-We offer a broad and balanced curriculum for all children and young people including those with SEN. Details are published on the school website.
+We offer a broad and balanced curriculum for all children and young people including those with SEND.
+Details are published on the school website.
 We take a personalised approach to children's learning using a "next steps" approach.
 Where possible, pupils receive in-class support and intervention such as precision teaching, phonics, IDL literacy and number groups.
-Some children will participate in more specialised interventions such as Project-X reading intervention and 1st Class at Number.
+Some children will participate in more specialised interventions such as Project-X reading intervention.
 All of our classrooms are 'dyslexia friendly'.
 Children with SEMH needs are offered 1:1 nurture sessions or small group social skills activities.
 We take advice and share knowledge and expertise with outside agencies.